USU-Analytics-Solution-Center/Bruno.jl/paper/paper.md

 ## Setting up assets and running the strategy

 Using the type system for derivatives assets in Bruno, we define assets to be used in the strategy and run the strategy on simulated data from log diffusion models.
-This example uses a European stock option priced using the Black Scholes model.
-It is important to note that alternative pricing and data simulation models could be used simply by changing the types used.
+(I am confused by what you are saying here.
+Reword to clarify) This example uses a European stock option priced using the Black Scholes Model.
+It is important to note that alternative pricing and data simulation models could be used simply by changing the types (plural?) used.
 This means strategies can be analyzed using a variety of assumptions about the asset and market conditions.
-All logic for interest accrued during the time steps as well as transaction costs are all handled by the simulation environment.
+All logic for interest accrued and transaction costs during the time steps are all handled by the simulation environment.
 The code returns the cumulative return from the simulated strategy as well as the agent's holdings in the agent's portfolio at each timestep along the simulation.
-Thus, for more complicated strategies such as those that depend on the derivative or the underlying asset, the holdings can be analyzed using common statistical time series tools.
+This allows for more complicated strategies such as those that depend on the derivative or the underlying asset, the holdings can be analyzed using common statistical time series tools.

 ```julia
 # create a random array to act as historic prices